GargyaGokhale/PhysNet_Thermal_Models/README.md

     author = {Gargya Gokhale and Bert Claessens and Chris Develder}, keywords = {Physics-informed neural networks, Control-oriented modeling, Thermal building models, Deep learning}, }

+## Acknowledgment
+This research was performed at the [AI for Smart Grids Research Group](https://ugentai4sg.github.io/) at [IDLAB, UGent--imec](https://www.ugent.be/ea/idlab/en).
+Part of this research has received funding from the European Union's Horizon 2020 research and innovation programme for the projects [BRIGHT](https://www.brightproject.eu/), [RENergetic](https://www.renergetic.eu/) and [BIGG](https://www.bigg-project.eu/).

+## Contact
+If you have any questions, please contact me at [gargya.gokhale@ugent.be].